Men and women alike are often concerned with hair loss or thinning.

 Hair Transplant Procedures in Michigan

 The hair transplant procedure involves taking mini (four to seven hairs) or micro (one to three hairs) grafts from areas of the head with healthy hair and then placing them into the bald area.
-Because hair is taken from areas that are genetically programmed to grow for a lifetime, the grafts will produce a permanent solution.
+Because hair is taken from areas that are genetically programmed to grow for a lifetime, the grafts will produce a very sought out solution.

 The procedure is usually painless and is done under a local anesthetic.
 Mild discomfort may be experienced after the procedure as the anesthetic wears off, which is remedied with a mild analgesic.
 Patients can typically return to their normal routines within 24 hours.